Index

 from the factory warranty department? (try telegraphing "Hendian, London"

 in case you bought it through the UK agent).
+Luckily, IPE has new

-new crankpins for 1910-15 Hedstrom big twins and singles.
+for 1912-15 Hedstrom big twins and singles.
+Not

-and expensive to make, and 10 firm orders with a deposit are needed before
+with its integral pinion, is difficult and expensive to make, and 10 firm

 [back to